Bavarian Political Police

 The Bavarian Political Police (Bayerische Politische Polizei), BPP, was a police force in the German state of Bavaria, active from 1933 to 1936.
 It served as a forerunner of the Gestapo in Bavaria, the secret police during the Nazi era, and was predominantly engaged in the persecution of political opponents of the Nazis.

-The combination of political police and concentration camps under the control of the SS in Bavaria became the model for all of Nazi Germany, with Heinrich Himmler, within a short time, controlling all police forces in the country.
+The combination of political police and concentration camps under the control of the Schutzstaffel (SS) in Bavaria became the model for all of Nazi Germany, with Heinrich Himmler, within a short time, controlling all police forces in the country.
 Munich, Bavaria's capital, became the testing ground for the Nazi terror of the following twelve years.

 History

 Background

 Bavaria, Germany's second-largest state after Prussia, and specifically its capital Munich was the breeding ground of the Nazis.
 It was Munich where the Nazi Party was founded and where Adolf Hitler's political career began.
 The party newspaper, Völkischer Beobachter, and Hitler's Mein Kampf were published in Munich.
 For these reasons, the city was declared the "Capital of the movement" in 1935 and remained the spiritual capital of Nazi Germany even when Berlin was the political centre.